SlawaGurevich/react-svg-speedometer/README.md

 - Acceleration is not possible when in P gear.
 Thus the speed indicator is faded to gray to signalize this.
 - The speed limit indicator is visible on top of the speed ring, so that the user has an idea of how far over the speed limit he is driving.
 - To increase the visual impact when the speed goes further over the speed limit, the gradient is constantly turning increasingly red to indicate that the maximum speed has been reached
+- Particles are only produced when the user is holding the space key to simulate the grinding of metal while the car accelerates.
 - There are quite a few SVG hacks that were necessary to be able to implement the desing.
 Since SVG does not support gradients along a curved path, a lot of the colors are trick gradients.

 ## Future improvements